 - Past Ad hoc Increases: The Legislature, from time, increases pensions for certain retirees as described in Act No. 124-1973 and Act No. 23-1983.
 The benefits are paid 50% by the Commonwealth's General Fund and 50% by the ERS. - (Act No. 3-2013): The minimum monthly lifetime income for members who retired or become disabled before July 1, 2013 is \$500 per month effective July 1, 2013 (\$400 per month effective July 1, 2007 and \$300 per month up to June 30, 2007).
 The increase in the minimum monthly benefit from \$200 per month to \$300 per month is paid by the Commonwealth's General Fund for former government and certain public corporations without own treasuries employees or by certain public corporations with own treasuries or municipalities for their former employees.
-The increase in the minimum monthly benefit from \$300 per month to \$400 per month is to be paid by the ERS for former government and certain public corporations without own treasuries employees or by certain public corporations with own treasuries or municipalities for their former employees. - Coordination Plan Minimum Benefit: A minimum monthly benefit is payable upon attainment of SSRA such that the benefit, when added to the Social Security Benefit, is not less than the benefit payable prior to SSRA.
+The increase in the minimum monthly benefit from \$300 per month to \$400 per month is to be paid by the ERS for former government and certain public corporations without own treasuries employees or by certain public corporations without own treasuries employees or by certain public corporations without own treasuries employees or by certain public corporations without own treasuries employees or by certain public corporations without own treasuries employees or by certain public corporations without own treasuries employees or by certain public corporations without own treasuries employees or by certain public corporations without own treasuries employees. - Coordination Plan Minimum Benefit: A minimum monthly benefit is payable upon attainment of SSRA such that the benefit, when added to the Social Security Benefit, is not less than the benefit payable prior to SSRA.